valixxx1/Brainfuck-compiler/README.md

 +7
  . . .
 ```
-and then interpretate it.
+and then interpretates it.
 I think it's a new way for Brainfuck compilers.
 In the file main.c there is the code of this compiler, so you can read it (I know that it's a very hard to read it :(  ).